 •Mountains/Beach: Both of these places are just gorgeous and lovely and I will never tire of shooting there.
 If possible -bring me all the beaches, all the beautiful sand, and the ocean sunsets!
 In Colorado, I’m more than happy to ‘settle’ for the snow capped rockies and beautiful peaks.

-There you have it.
-There is a lot to consider when choosing the perfect location for your photo session!
-I have photographed the most perfect venues and the not so perfect, but honestly- as long as you are there, are excited for your session, and trust my judgement, I promise you are doing to have beautiful photos to look back on for years to come.
+Knowing what makes a good location for your photo session, will help you achieve the outcome you are dreaming of.
+I have photographed the most perfect venues and the not so perfect.
+But, honestly- as long as you are there, are excited for your session, and trust my judgement, I promise you are will have beautiful photos to look back on for years to come.

 Leave a comment and share your most favorite locations, and check out some of my favorites throughout the past 7 years.